fuzoh/balanse/README.md

 # Start docker compose
 docker-compose up -d --build
 # This will start all databases services, and build each portion of the app.
 # The first time will take som time, because it will download all dependencies, and build app containers (you can found Dockerfiles in project dedicated directories).
+About 5 minutes on modest hardware.
 ```

 You can now access the app :